-Every year, between 20 and 30 gifted singers enter degree programs in the Conservatory of Music.
+Every year, 20 to 30 gifted singers enter degree programs in the conservatory.
 These students receive instruction from faculty members with impressive performance and academic attainments, and take courses on technique, performance readiness, musicianship, musical style, and linguistic accuracy.
-All students take weekly private lessons with a major teacher and participate in studio classes.
+All students engage in weekly private lessons with a voice teacher and participate in studio classes.

 Cast members from 2010 production of "The Bartered Bride"

-- fundamentals of acting for singers, emphasizing techniques of body movement through exercise and pantomime,
+- fundamentals of acting for singers, emphasizing techniques of body movement through exercise and pantomime

-- preparation of opera scenes,
+- preparation of opera scenes

-- character development, with emphasis on learning period styles and acting techniques unique to opera,
+- character development, with emphasis on learning period styles and acting techniques unique to opera

-- opera stage direction, and
+- opera stage direction

-- stage management.
+- stage management